 - Not available in EV Validation

-If you want to secure additional levels of subdomains, i.e. apart from 1st level sub-domains, if there are other levels of sub-domains which need encryption security, than Multi Domain Wildcard SSL certificate needs to be installed.
+If you want to secure additional levels of subdomains, i.e. apart from 1st level sub-domains, if there are other levels of sub-domains that need encryption security, then Multi Domain Wildcard SSL certificate needs to be installed.

 Multi Domain Wildcard SSL certificate:

-This certificate secures the multiple domains and multiple level sub-domains with one certificate.
+This certificate secures multiple domains and multiple level sub-domains with one certificate.